-The Surprise About Added Sugars
+The Truth About Added Sugars

 Whenever anyone restricts total calories, everything eaten needs to contain more nutrients to make sure you get what you need for proper fueling while limiting total calories.

 Why?
 Because they are more often found in foods that do not provide quality vitamins, minerals, and antioxidants that we look for to help prevent lifestyle diseases like heart disease, diabetes, and cancers.
-That’s where products like stevia fit in.

 Since stevia is a plant-based, zero-calorie sweetener with a taste 50-350 times sweeter than sugar, a little goes a long way.
 By substituting stevia for sugar in your daily routine, there are many ways to cut total calories and sugar grams.

-- 1. Using stevia to sweeten your coffee or tea (hot or iced), saves 16 calories per teaspoon over sugar.
+- Using stevia to sweeten your coffee or tea (hot or iced), saves 16 calories per teaspoon over sugar.
 A few cups per day with a few teaspoons each can really add up quickly.
 Each stevia packet is formulated to equal the sweetness of 2 teaspoons of sugar.
 Take some with you to your favorite coffeehouse or restaurant and add your own.

-- 2. Instead of eating pre-sweetened Greek yogurt with up to 20 grams of sugar, start with the plain variety and add your own stevia, vanilla extract, cinnamon and fruit.
+- Instead of eating pre-sweetened Greek yogurt with up to 20 grams of sugar, start with the plain variety and add your own stevia, vanilla extract, cinnamon and fruit.

-- 3. Swap in stevia for sugar, honey or maple syrup in your oatmeal, homemade salad dressings, baked goods and other recipes that call for sugar.
+- Swap stevia for sugar, honey or maple syrup in your oatmeal, homemade salad dressings, baked goods and other recipes that call for sugar.
 Even subbing in ½ the amount in a recipe can make a big difference.